When we talk about famous people from Mexico, two names instinctively pop up in mind, Frida Kahlo and Diego Rivera.

 The famous Mexican was from a well to do family, which provided him easy access to ancient Mexican traditions and art.

 For several years, he worked in town, where he learned art.
-However, his good days began when he moved to New York and later started to exhibit in different parts of America.
+However, his good days began when he moved to New York and later started to exhibit his work in different parts of America.

 Mexican artist Julio made it to prominent exhibitions like the Museum of Modern Art and the Whitney Museum of American Art and lived a rewarding life until the age of 47.

-Sergio Bustamente was the most underrated Mexican painter and a famous Hispanic sculptor.
+Sergio Bustamante was the most underrated Mexican painter and a famous Hispanic sculptor.